 The discontinuance process includes the following:

-- Students who leave the university under emergency conditions and subsequently do not return are still responsible to discontinue before the discontinuance deadline.
-They should contact the Registrar's Office (B-150 ASB) as soon as possible.
+Students who leave the university under emergency conditions and subsequently do not return still have the responsibility to discontinue before the discontinuance deadline.
+They should contact the Discontinuance Office at the earliest possible time.